CristinaMargh/PCom_4/README.md

 ## Margheanu Cristina-Andreea 323CAa - PCom_4 Homework - Web Client

 * I used lab 9 as a starting point in my implementation, the files buffer, helpers, being taken integral from there.
+The archive also contains the recommended file for parsing the responses received from the server parson.c.
 The actual implementation was done in the client and request files.

 * The code in request contains messages of type POST, GET, DELETE, send to the server.
 These will be used in the client.c (for example GET to obtain a certain book, DELETE to remove it from the system).